 Less than the Sum of Its Parts

 If you just blindly say “Netflix is a successful company, and they have unlimited time-off.
 We should have unlimited time off too!
 We’ll attracted much stronger candidates!” you may be sewing the seeds of your own destruction.
 Unlimited time-off works for Netflix because it suits that company’s culture and operating model.
 That doesn’t mean such a program would work for you.
-In fact, it might be such a disastrous misfit that it causes your own company’s culture to self-destruct, either because people take too much time off or (and I’ve seen this happen) none.
+In fact, it might be such a disastrous misfit that it causes your own company’s culture to self-destruct, either because people take too much time off or (and I’ve seen this happen) none at all.

-It also does zero good to feckless tack a successful mechanic from one game into yours.
+It also does zero good to fecklessly tack a successful mechanic from one game into yours.
 For reference, see: Dead Space 3‘s micro-transactions, Sim City‘s multiplayer mode, and pretty much everything in Resident Evil 6.
 The results speak for themselves.

 The CliffsNotes Version

 Destruction and Creation is available, in its entirety, from multiple websites.
 Here for instance.
 But gird your loins: it is not an easy read.
 Boyd, for all his Herculean might as a thinker and autodidact, did not have a compromising bone in his body.
 And that lack of compromise is apparent in his writing.
-The man did not meet the reader halfway.
-The brief is borderline impenetrable.
+The man does not meet the reader halfway: the brief is borderline impenetrable.
 But here’s the elevator pitch version.
 Analysis (or destruction) is the process of breaking things down and understanding the constituant parts.
 Synthesis (or creation) is the act of culling concepts from those constituant parts and compiling them into something new.

 But even that isn’t the full story.
 Once you’ve synthesized a new concept, you need to break that new idea apart and re-analyze the constituant elements.
 Why?
-To ensure they are internally consistent with one another and to see if any of those concepts mutated during the act of synthesis.
+To ensure they are internally consistent with one another and to see if any of them mutated during the act of synthesis.
 And if the ideas are inconsistent with each other or if one or more of them changed, understand why.
 Then re-synthesize.
 And re-analyze.
-Over and over until analysis yields no further inconsistencies and synthesis induces no further changes.
+Over and over, until analysis yields no further inconsistencies and synthesis induces no further changes.